String Formation Beyond Leading Colour: The Model

 Confining potentials will be allowed to form between any two partons that have matching colour and anticolour indices.
 Since LC-connected partons are forced to have matching colour and anticolour indices, the ``original'' (LC) string topology always remains possible, but now further possibilities also exist involving partons that \emph{accidentally} have matching indices, illustrated in \figRef{fig:crex1}.

 Furthermore, two \emph{colour} indices are allowed to sum coherently to a single \emph{anticolour} index within three separate closed index groups: [1,4,7], [2,5,8], and [3,6,9].
 E.g., two quarks carrying indices 2 and 5 respectively, are allowed to appear to the rest of the event as carrying a single combined anti-8 index.
 These index combinations represent the antisymmetric $\varepsilon_{ijk}$ colour combinations that were pictorially represented as Y-shaped ``colour junctions'' in \figRef{fig:QCDmultiplet}.
+A junction can therefore be interpreted as the string extension of a baryon with the baryon number ($\varepsilon_{ijk}$) located in the centre of the Y-shape~\cite{Sjostrand:2002ip}.
 An explicit example of a parton system whose colour state includes such a possibility is shown in \figRef{fig:crex2}.

 A model for string hadronisation of such topologies was developed in~\cite{Sjostrand:2002ip} and has subsequently also been applied to the modelling of baryon beam remnants~\cite{Sjostrand:2004pf}.
 We reuse it here for hadronisation of junction-type colour-index combinations.